yusuferencolak/RESTful-/README.md

 This repository belongs to the module "Foundations of Distributed Systems" at the Technical University of Applied Sciences Würzburg-Schweinfurt.
 It contains the Sutton Framework and a demo application that uses the framework.

-## Differences between the version used in the videos and this version

-This version of Sutton is a bit different from the version used in the videos.
-The main differences are:

 ### New version of some libraries

 * It uses Java 21 (without any VM arguments to disable the Java module system)